 The mantra “content is king” still holds true today, despite all the bells and whistles of the ever-evolving web.
 The usefulness, uniqueness, and accessibility of your website’s content to the rest of the web determine the viability of your web presence.
-In this phase, I sculpt the architecture of your site from the truckload of content—in the form of text, photos, audio, or video—that you provide.
-I devise logical hierarchies for your content to make your website’s organization obvious to your users.
+In this phase, I design the architecture of your site and determine the best experience for your users by devising logical hierarchies for your content and implementing UI best practices that make navigating your website obvious to users.

 The end result is the creation of a sitemap and a wireframe we can refer back to as we move into the final steps.
 The sitemap allows us to map out the relationship between pages and types of content in your website, whereas the wireframe is a bare-bones skeleton of your website’s visual layout, indicating what goes where and how it all fits together.

 Now that we’ve determined the scope, content, and organization of your website, it’s time to design the look and feel or “visual design.”
 I often team up with one of my designer friends who works in tandem with me to carry over the strategies we developed in the Discovery and User Experience phases.
 In this step, we mock up a design of two or three pages that are exemplary of most pages in your website.
 Usually, this means designing your front page and pages with unique layouts the user will see as she clicks around.

 Your website’s visual design is its outer shell, exactly what your users will see and interact with once your website goes live.
 At this stage, all our abstract efforts earlier on are realized in a visual layout for the first time.
 At this stage, you have the opportunity to tweak elements of the design, implement changes, or suggest an entirely different direction for your website’s look and feel.